Image

 Last Updated: October 2, 2024

 Child pornography defense lawyer in Grandview, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you have been accused of having or distributing child pornography in the Grandview, MO area, you could be facing a felony charge and mandatory Missouri sex offender registration if convicted.
-Don’t leave your defense to chance.
+If you have been accused of having or distributing child pornography in or around Grandview, MO, you could be facing felony charges and mandatory Missouri sex offender registration if convicted.
+Don’t leave that to chance.

 • Protect Your Life